 THEME IV – Ethics in the Social Context

-Leader: Natalie Stoljar
+Led by: Natalie Stoljar

 Other contributors: Aude Bandini, Amandine Catala, Ryoa Chung, Luc Faucher, Pablo Gilabert, Ian Gold, Naïma Hamrouni, Iwao Hirose, Jocelyn Maclure, Bruce Maxwill, Mauro Rossi, Constantine Sandis, Jonathan Simon, Sarah Stroud, Christine Tappolet, Fabrice Teroni, Patric Turmel and Kristin Voigt

 The theoretical themes described above raise a number of problems of application, two of which are dealt with here.
 The first project highlights how discussions of rationality, practical deliberation, and individual autonomy often neglect to consider the role of social context, particularly the impact of oppressive or unjust social conditions on agent deliberation.
 The second project explores the implications that attention to social context has on the ethics of psychiatric illness and the relationship between pathology and moral responsibility.